LiberTEM/LiberTEM/docs/publications/nionswift2020/abstract.rst

 The LiberTEM open source platform is developed to address these challenges.
 It allows high-throughput distributed processing of large-scale binary data sets using a simplified MapReduce programming model.
-This programming model can generate a stream of intermediate results for interactive GUI display, allows to process live data streams and offline data with the same algorithms, and scales to very high throughput.
+This programming model allows to process live data streams and offline data with the same algorithms while generating a stream of intermediate results for interactive GUI display.
+At the same time, it scales to very high throughput.
 In a benchmark we have already shown 46 GB/s on a microcloud cluster with eight nodes.

 The current focus for application development is pixelated scanning transmission electron microscopy (STEM) and scanning electron beam diffraction data.